cfjimenezv07/HDFTS_CDF/README.md

 ## Software Dependencies & Environment

 This replication package was tested and verified under **R version 4.6.0**.
-To ensure full computational reproducibility, package management and exact package versions are specified via `load_packages.R`.

 ---